Skip to main content

 Guidelines for AI-assisted development

-Find full technical documentation in your project: architecture-overview.md
+Find full technical documentation in your project: Architecture.md